-Constructs based on service orientation were used for the design of three modeling patterns.
+Constructs based on service orientation were used for the design of five modeling patterns.
 A single diagram type helps to focus on modeling integration of static and dynamic aspects.
-Various combinations of dependencies are able to express the main workflow control patterns such as selection, synchronization and enclosing of transaction.
-Synchronization and enclosing patterns are presented the first time in this paper.
+Various combinations of dependencies are able to express the main workflow control patterns such as sequence, iteration, selection, synchronization and enclosing of transaction.
 Ignoring the static aspects of data in the pattern modeling research creates fundamental difficulties.
-If just dynamic aspects are taken into consideration, then the quantity of patterns increases and their usage for business process modeling becomes more complex.
+If just dynamic aspects are taken into consideration, then the quantity of patterns increases and their usage for business modeling process becomes more complex.
 Comprehensibility and visual recognition of the fundamental patterns is necessary in constructing more specific pattern variations by composing them in various ways.